Botfiier-Boti/java-image-diff/README.md

 # java-image-diff
- A java library to determine the difference between images
+ A java library to determine the absolute differences between two images Creates a result representing the changes need to produce the supplied image using an original image